petekmunz/ALC-Cloud-Practice_Project/Translation_to_cli/Getting Started with Google Kubernetes Engine/instructions.md

     kubectl get services
     ```

-5. Once the **External-IP** field is populated for your service, open a web browser tab & paste the address into the address bar and the the default home page of the Nginx browser is displayed
+5. Once the **External-IP** field is populated for your service, open a web browser tab & paste the address into the address bar and the default home page of the Nginx browser is displayed

 6. Scale up the number of pods running in your service